CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/CL-Upgrade-LCM.md

 toc: 4
 ---

-LCM lets you upgrade Cumulus Linux on one or more switches in your network via the NetQ UI or the CLI.
+Lifecycle management lets you upgrade Cumulus Linux on one or more switches in your network via the NetQ UI or the CLI.
 You can run up to five upgrade jobs simultaneously; however, a given switch can only appear in one running job at a time.
 Upgrading Cumulus Linux on a switch typically takes around 45 minutes.

 You can upgrade Cumulus Linux from:

-- 4.3.0 to later version of Cumulus Linux 4.3 (Broadcom switches)
+- 4.3.0 to later versions of Cumulus Linux 4.3 (Broadcom switches)
 - 4.4.0 or later to Cumulus Linux 5 releases
 - 5.0.0 or later to subsequent versions of Cumulus Linux 5